Honor recognizes contributions to academic invention and global innovation.

 President Genshaft was instrumental in the founding of the NAI in 2010, which grew in eight years to an international organization representing more than 250 U.S. and international universities, and governmental and non-profit research institutes worldwide, with more than 4,000 individual inventor members and Fellows.

 With its home offices at USF, the NAI collaborates with the U.S. Patent and Trademark Office in promoting innovation worldwide and is considered one of USF’s most successful spinoffs.

 President Genshaft also has been a national leader in American higher education in elevating and supporting the efforts of academic inventors.
-In 2015, President Genshaft co-chaired an Association of Public and Land-grant Universities (APLU) task force of presidents and chancellors, provosts, and senior research officers which recommended that public research universities consider faculty efforts in security new U.S. patents and creating startup companies as part of tenure and promotion decisions, helping expand a culture of innovation at universities nationwide.
+In 2015, President Genshaft co-chaired an Association of Public and Land-grant Universities (APLU) task force of presidents and chancellors, provosts, and senior research officers which recommended that public research universities consider faculty efforts in securing new U.S. patents and creating startup companies as part of tenure and promotion decisions, helping expand a culture of innovation at universities nationwide.